Stockflare/learn/_posts/2014-10-27-B5-learn-from-the-experts.markdown

 #### Learning from the investors

-The investors are an equally valueable source of expertise.
-They's folks are actually doing the investing, not just talking about it, like the brokers.
+The investors are an equally valuable source of expertise.
+These folks are actually doing the investing, not just talking about it, like the brokers.

 However, actions speak louder than words.
 So take any commentary as that, and focus on the actual trades they make.

 Fortunately, most professional investors are obliged to publish the list of stocks they own, the top 10 holdings, in particular.
-So if you like an investor, there stategy, then:
+So if you like an investor, there strategy, then:

 * Look at his top 10 holdings
 * If there are names you don't recognise, investigate them